 Remember that Matt Cederholm said, "Players who earn \$30 in a season are only a 34 percent bet to repeat or improve the following season."
-Given that, it would seem that the odds of him continuing to improve, or even holding steady, are low.
+Given that, the odds of him continuing to improve or even holding steady are low.
 In year No. 7, he earned...
 Wait for it...